“Say, I forgot to ask you, George. Is a knife okay?”

 “Okay,” the nasal voice of George said flatly.
 “But make it quick.
 Our client does not wish to make her suffer long.”

 New York City is one of the biggest cities in the world.
 For wealthy invalid Leona Stevenson it’s a very small one, consisting entirely of her bed and a telephone.
 Unexpectedly left alone one evening, she tries to reach her husband at the office.
-Instead, she overhears two strangers plotting a murder.
+Instead, due to a crossed wire, she overhears two strangers plotting a murder.

-Over the next few hours the bedridden Leona works frantically to save the unknown victim, but no one seems able to help her.
-Then she comes to realize that the intended victim is her.
+Over the next few hours the bedridden Leona works frantically to save the unknown victim, but no one takes her seriously.
+Will she be able to stop the crime before it’s too late?

 Sorry, Wrong Number is a taut, lean thriller based on Lucille Fletcher’s 1943 radio play.
 Allan Ullman novelized several of Fletcher’s plays before she began writing novels herself in the 1950s.
 Although produced to capitalize on the 1948 film adaptation, this novel version hews more closely to the play, including its unbearably tense original ending, which was toned down for the movie.

 It would be unbearable to spend even one minute in a room with Leona.
-Yet her stubborn selfishness is put to good use on behalf of a potential murder victim, as she is willing to go to great lengths to save the life of (as she believes at the time) a complete stranger.
+Yet her stubborn selfishness is put to good use on behalf of a potential murder victim, as she is willing to go to great lengths to save the life of a complete stranger.
 As the narrative proceeds, Leona’s entire world collapses around her.
 She is still an irritating and ridiculous person.
 She is also frightened and helpless.

 Now everything around her began to rasp her nerves.
 The dimly lit room, so richly, so splendidly furnished, became a hateful cocoon from which there was no escape.
 The expensive array of jars and bottles, boxes and atomizers, glowing dully on the vanity again the wall reminded her only of her ebbing beauty.
 The plumply upholstered chaise longue, the chairs and gayly covered little benches, the daintily painted boudoir tables—all planted in ankle-deep gray carpeting that matched the walls—looked as though they had been set there by an unimaginative stagehand.
 The room had no life.
 It was a cell.
 The bright chintz drapes and gently moving curtains that framed the windows might as well have been iron bars.
 She despised the place.
 She despised her inability to cope with loneliness.